BlitzKraig/fvtt-CommunityLighting/README.md

 ```

 > **IMPORTANT** The function name (`coolLight`) matches the `shaderName` (`coolLight`) provided in the JSON in step 1

+The `= 5` on the `speed` and `intensity` declarations simply tell the function to default these variables to `5` if they are not provided by the caller.

 Inside this function, the `this` keyword will refer to the lightsource being animated.